End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 Here, $q$ denotes the manipulator's joint configuration.
 Each task $i$ is characterized by its residual function $e_i(q)$, task Jacobian $J_i(q)$, and a corresponding scalar weight $w_i$.
 The matrix $C(q)$ represents additional hard constraints imposed on the system.
 Finally, the joint configuration $q$ is obtained through numerical integration.
 At each control time step $t$, the above QP is solved to compute the optimal joint velocity $\dot{q}$.
 This optimal velocity is then used to update the new joint angles for the next time step:

-where $\Delta t$ is the sampling time of the control loop, and $q_t$ is the previous joint angles.
-This process iterates until the task errors $\|e_i(q)\|$ converge below a threshold or a terminal condition is met.
-The VR-based teleoperation system captures the motions of the controller, mapping them in real time to the robotic arm's motion.
+where $\Delta t$ is the sampling time, and $q_t$ are the previous joint angles.
+This process iterates until the task errors $\|e_i(q)\|$ are below a threshold or a terminal condition is met.
+The VR-based teleoperation system captures and maps the motions of the VR controller in real time to the robotic arm's motion.
 This setup enables natural and responsive arm control in 3D space, significantly improving demonstration efficiency and precision.